Skip to main content

 • Cognitive clarity: It supports blood flow to the brain, helping neurons get the fuel they need for focus and recall.

-• Peripheral circulation: I use it clinically to support blood flow to the hands and feet, especially in patients with Raynaud's phenomenon (cold, white fingers triggered by stress or cold air).
+• Peripheral circulation: Clinically useful for supporting blood flow to the hands and feet, particularly in patients with Raynauds phenomenon (cold, white fingers triggered by stress or cold air).

 • Neuroprotection: It contains antioxidants that target nerve and retinal pathways.

-• The high performer: People with afternoon brain fog or slowed thinking who want a non-stimulant aid.
+• The driven professional: People with afternoon brain fog or slowed thinking who want a non-stimulant aid.

 • Eye health: People supporting blood flow to the optic nerve, often alongside care from an ophthalmologist for glaucoma risk.

-• Tinnitus support: People with ringing in the ears that may be vascular (related to blood flow).
+• Tinnitus support: People with ringing in the ears that may be vascular.
 Evidence here is mixed.

-Ginkgo has real blood-thinning effects, so this list is non-negotiable.
+Ginkgo has real blood-thinning effects, so the contraindications are non-negotiable:

 • Blood thinners: If you take warfarin (Coumadin), apixaban (Eliquis), rivaroxaban (Xarelto), clopidogrel (Plavix), or daily aspirin, I generally advise against ginkgo to lower bleeding risk.